dullroar/ten-steps-to-linux-survival/README.md

 To *change* the primary *group*, use the [`chgrp`](http://linux.die.net/man/1/chgrp) command:

     # chgrp git foo
     # ls -l
     total 4
     -rwxr--r-- 1 git git 17 Oct 20 10:07 foo

 To *change* the various permissions or *mode* bits, you use the [`chmod`](http://linux.die.net/man/1/chmod) command.
 It uses mnemonics of "ugo" for (owning) user, group and "other," respectively.
 It also uses mnemonics of "rwx" for read, write and execute, and `+` to add a permission and `-` to remove it.
-For example, to add execute permission for the group and remove read permission for "other":
+For example, to add the execute permission for the group and remove read permission for "other":

     # chmod g+x,o-r foo
     # ls -l
     total 4
     -rwxr-x--- 1 git git 17 Oct 20 10:07 foo

-**Pro Tip:** To look like an old hand UNIX hacker, you can also convert any set of "rwx" permissions into an octal number from 0 (no permissions) to 7 (all permissions).
+**Pro Tip:** To look like an old-hand UNIX hacker, you can also convert any set of "rwx" permissions into an octal number from 0 (no permissions) to 7 (all permissions).
 It helps to think of the three permissions as "binary places":

 -   **r** - 2\^2 = 4
 -   **w** - 2\^1 = 2